telepresenceio/telepresence/reference/intercepts.md

 If you want to change which port has been intercepted, you can create a new intercept the same way you did above and it will change which service port is being intercepted.

-## Creating an Intercept When Multiple Services Match your Workload
+## Creating an intercept When multiple services match your workload

 Oftentimes, there's a 1-to-1 relationship between a service and a workload, so telepresence is able to auto-detect which service it should intercept based on the workload you are trying to intercept.
 But if you use something like [Argo](../../../../argo/latest/), it uses two services (that use the same labels) to manage traffic between a canary and a stable service.